mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 :math:`X_j^P` that is sampled conditionally on the other features :math:`X_j^P
 \sim P(X_j | X_{-j})`.
 The predictive model is then evaluated on the perturbed feature vector :math:`\tilde X = \left[X_1, ...,X_j^P, ..., X_p\right]`, and the
-feature importance is defined as the performance drop of the model on the perturbed data:
+feature importance is defined as the performance drop of the model :math:`\mu` on the perturbed data:

 .. math::